Amsterdam Delphi Summit 2025 (A call to arms for bringing in “fresh blood”)

 Recommendations for Delphi Summit 2026

-• (3a) Gamified icebreakers to draw more reserved programmers into conversation.
+• (3a) Icebreakers to draw more reserved programmers into conversation.

-• (3b) Longer breaks and end-of-day pub gatherings (weather permitting) to foster peer-to-peer exchange—attendees lingered only until the 18:00 buses this year.
+• (3b) Longer breaks and end-of-day pub gatherings (weather permitting) to foster peer-to-peer exchange.
+Because people where depending of the 18:00 shuttle, everybody fled at 17:30.

-4. Youth Discounts: Offer reduced rates for under-30s; a visible junior developer presence will signal Delphi’s future.
+2. Youth discounts: Offer reduced rates for under-30s; a visible junior developer presence will signal Delphi’s future.

-5. Audience Analytics: Present live stats—average/minimum age, geographic distribution, etc.—potentially as an Ian Barker session.
+3. Audience analytics: Present live stats—average/minimum age, geographic distribution, etc.—potentially as an Ian Barker session.

-6. WhatsApp Group: Creation of a Summit participants’ group to sustain post-event discussions.
+5. WhatsApp group: Creation of a Summit participants’ group to sustain post-event discussions.
 I volunteered to share my number if needed.

 If you have been to the Summit this year, and we spoke and I haven’t contacted you yet, please feel free to drop me an email.
 I promised that I will contact everybody I spoke with.